 St. John's Wort Extract — Nerve Pain Modulator

 Traditionally used for nerve pain and inflammation.
 Contains hyperforin and hypericin, which may modulate serotonin and pain signaling pathways — making it particularly relevant for neuropathic joint pain, sciatica, and nerve compression contributing to joint discomfort.
+This ingredient is rarely found in standard OTC topicals.

 Arnica Montana Extract — Swelling & Bruising Reducer

-How to Use ArcticBlast for Best Results
+How to Use ArcticBlast for Best Results (Step-by-Step)

 1